tmp-visual

 ENVR 1080 The Smart Consumer – Uncovering the Hidden Story behind the Product Label [3 Credit(s)]

 The choices we make in daily life – the food we eat, the clothes we wear, the products and services we use – define our lifestyle.
 With increasing pressure through climate change and resource constraints, many people intend to consume in a sustainable manner.
 But with vague “green promises,” complex ingredient lists, and opaque production processes, we often do not know what is inside the products we use and how they were made.
 This course will investigate everyday products and explore features that make them (un)sustainable by applying a product life-cycle approach.
 It will also provide insights into the factors that influence our consumption decisions and how consumer behavior can be changed.
 Students get the opportunity (through small exercises, activities, and discussions) to investigate about consumption in Hong Kong and explore how companies and governments can help individual consumers to make smarter, more sustainable consumption choices.
-Prerequisite(s): a passing letter grade in LANG 1401 OR LANG 1402 OR LANG 1403 OR LANG 1404 OR LANG 1002 (prior to 2022-23) Exclusion(s): CORE 1943 Mode of Delivery: [EXP] Experiential learning
+Exclusion(s): CORE 1943 Mode of Delivery: [EXP] Experiential learning

 On successful completion of the course, students will be able to: